sancus-tee/sancus-main/README.md

 example programs.

-To get started quickly, we also provide a Docker script that uses the Makefile to automatically build an Ubuntu 16.04-based `sancus-devel` container.
+To get started quickly, we also provide a Docker script that uses the Makefile to automatically build an Ubuntu 16.04-based 'sancus-devel' container.
+Simply execute `make docker` to build and run the Docker container, or see the 'docker' subdirectory for detailed instructions.

 ## Requirements and Dependencies: